^

 17 May 2024, 20:35

-A recent study published by ITC faculty scientists in the International Health Geographics found that floods lead to an increase in the incidence of leptospirosis.
+A recent study published by ITC faculty scientists in the International Journal of Health Geographics found that floods lead to an increase in cases of leptospirosis.

-The first author, John Ifejube, is a recent graduate of the Spatial Engineering Master's program.
-This publication is a direct result of his master's thesis on GeoHealth.
+The first author, John Ifejube, is a recent graduate of the Spatial Engineering Masters program.
+This publication is a direct result of his Masters thesis in GeoHealth.

-Floods are a climate-related disaster that affects not only the environment, but also human well-being.
+Flooding is a climate-related disaster that affects not only the environment but also human well-being.
 Leptospirosis is a blood infection caused by the bacterium Leptospira.
-People become infected through interaction with contaminated water or urine.
+People become infected through contact with contaminated water or urine.

-Infected people may experience headaches, muscle pain and fever, but severe forms can lead to kidney failure.
-More and more studies have linked the spread of leptospirosis to floods, but until now this has not been thoroughly studied.
+Infected people may develop headaches, muscle pain and fever, but severe forms can lead to kidney failure.
+A growing number of studies have linked the spread of leptospirosis to floods, but until now this has not been thoroughly studied.

-Master's thesis For his master's thesis, Ifejube conducted a study on the relationship between the incidence of leptospirosis and repeated floods in Kerala, India.
-He found that floods lead to an increase in cases of leptospirosis.
-His research shows that flood duration is the most important flood characteristic that can be used to predict the number of infections.
-According to his research, severe floods lead to more cases of leptospirosis than moderate floods.
+Master's Thesis For his master's thesis, Ifejube conducted a study on the relationship between leptospirosis incidence and repeated floods in Kerala, India.
+He found that floods lead to an increase in leptospirosis cases.
+His study shows that the duration of floods is the most important flood characteristic that can be used to predict the number of infections.
+According to his study, severe floods lead to more leptospirosis cases than moderate floods.

-For each flood year, he looked at recorded events three months before, during and three months after the flood.
-To assess the severity of the floods, he identified the population affected by each flood using high-resolution satellite imagery.
-Finally, he used spatial regression to examine the relationship between the incidence of leptospirosis after floods and the magnitude of floods.
+For each flood year, he looked at reported cases three months before, during, and three months after the flood.
+To assess the severity of the floods, he identified the population exposed to each flood using high-resolution satellite imagery.
+Finally, he used spatial regression to examine the relationship between post-flood leptospirosis cases and flood magnitude.

 You are reporting a typo in the following text: